wavesplatform/docs.wavesplatform/docs/en/ride/functions/built-in-functions/string-functions.md

 # String functions

+:warning: Fixed an error in the implementation of string functions related to incorrect splitting of a string into UTF-8 characters in case of the string contains special characters.
+The error could lead to invalid strings containing sequences that do not match any UTF-8 character.
+The fix is applied starting from activation of feature #16 “Ride V5, dApp-to-dApp invocations”, regardless of the version of the Standard library.

 | Name | Description | Complexity |
 | :--- | :--- | :--- |
 | [contains(String, String): Boolean](#contains-string-string-boolean) | Checks whether the string contains substring | 3 |